 Jon Brauer

-I am an Associate Professor and Director of Undergraduate Studies in the Department of Criminal Justice at Indiana University Bloomington.
+I am an Associate Professor in the Department of Criminology & Criminal Justice at Indiana University Bloomington.
 I received my Ph.D. in Sociology from the Department of Sociology and Anthropology at North Carolina State University in 2011.

-In my research, I often aim to understand how our social environments affect the ways that we think and behave.
-I am especially curious about how conflict or coercion in social experiences (e.g., controlling parenting; racial discrimination; problematic encounters with police) might affect how we think, how interact with others, and who we are (i.e., our identities).
-For instance, coercive experiences might erode our sense of trust in others, weaken our social relationships, undermine our moral beliefs, compromise our mental health, and encourage us to comply with social rules - or to break them.
+My research asks how social environments shape the ways we think and behave.
+I am especially curious about how coercive or conflictual experiences — controlling parenting, racial discrimination, problematic encounters with police — affect our sense of trust, our relationships, our moral beliefs, our mental health, and ultimately whether we comply with social rules or break them.

-In my recent and current projects, I rely on Bayesian modeling techniques, and I explore ways to improve the utility and reproducibility of statistical practices that are normally adopted in our field.
+In recent and current projects I rely on Bayesian modeling techniques and work to improve the reproducibility and transparency of statistical practices in the social sciences.

 You can find some of my collaborative research published in crime-related journals like Criminology; Journal of Criminal Justice; Journal of Quantitative Criminology; Journal of Research in Crime & Delinquency; and Justice Quarterly.
-You can also find some of it published in interdisciplinary social science journals like Journal of Research on Adolescence; Sociological Methods and Research; Social Forces; and Social Networks.
-Additionally, some of it has been summarized the Pacific Standard, The Conversation, The Society Pages, and local ABC news.
+You can also find some of it published in interdisciplinary social science journals like Journal of Research on Adolescence; Sociological Methods and Research; Social Forces; Social Networks; and Theory and Society.
+Some of it has been summarized for general audiences at the Pacific Standard, The Conversation, The Society Pages, and local ABC news outlets.

 Education